AREAS i WORK WITH

 Have you experienced the jittery, flighty, uncomfortable feeling, which can destabilise us for days, months or even years?
 Pounding heart rate, raised temperature, relentless worry, the overwhelming sense of impending doom, convincing us that something ‘bad’ is just around around the corner?
 If this resonates with you, then you are far from alone.

 Numerous factors contribute to anxiety.
-From childhood trauma to present-day stressors, challenging life situations, genetics, and the sheer pressures of modern life—all can impact our nervous system, leading it to become dysregulated and trapped in a cycle of fight or flight (anxiety).
+From childhood trauma to present day stressors, challenging life situations, genetics and the pressures of modern life all can impact our nervous system, leading it to become dysregulated and trapped in a cycle of fight or flight (anxiety).

 Therapy offers an opportunity to address the deeper roots of anxiety that reside in your unconscious mind.
 Understanding the underlying causes of your anxiety empowers us to explore strategies to address and navigate through these feelings.
 I often incorporate psychoeducation during sessions; when individuals gain insight into their inner world, they realise that anxiety is a natural response and becomes easier to manage.